-Some of the prominent advantages of a reverberatory furnace are high volume processing rate and low operating as well as maintenance costs.
+Some prominent advantages of a reverberatory furnace are high volume processing rate and low operating as well as maintenance costs.
 Whereas, the disadvantages include low efficiencies, high metal oxidation rates and usually a large space is required.

 How Is It Different From Blast Furnace?

 We have already read that in a reverberatory furnace, the fuel apart from combustion gauges is actually separated from the material being processed.
 Here heat is supplied via convection of hot gases as well as reflection from roof and sides of furnace which are made of refractory bricks.
-However when a blast furnace is there is no separation of the burning fuel (coke) and the subject material.
+However, when a blast furnace is there is no separation of the burning fuel (coke) and the subject material.